TorbenJakobsen/manage_github_repos/README.rst

 .. note::

-  It is assumed GitHub is used but any git repos is expected to work as long as you can access it (permissions).
+  It is assumed GitHub is used but any git repository is expected to work as long as you can access it (permissions).

 I use macOS and Linux daily.
 I have created some aliases to support the script.